awsdocs/aws-sdk-for-javascript-v3/doc_source/scheduled-events-invoking-lambda-browser-script.md

 1. Upload `mylambdafunction.zip` to the Amazon S3 bucket you created in the [Create the AWS resources ](scheduled-events-invoking-lambda-provision-resources.md) topic of this tutorial\.

-Here is the complete browser script code for `mylambdafunction.ts`\.
+Here is the complete browser script code for `mylambdafunction.js`\.

 ```
 "use strict";